hrbrmstr/clouds2mmdb/README.md

 - Oracle Cloud
 - Rackspace (see `clouds2csv.r`)

-And create a special MaxMind database file with the `isp` field populated with the provider.
+and creates a special MaxMind database file with the `isp` field populated with the provider.

 PRs welcome for other cloud providers.